wchoi11/notchmess/_posts/2019-06-22-waging-war-on-pascals-wager.md

 <details class="explanation">
 <summary>Click here for an explanation of expectation</summary>

 Expectation or expected value is a weighted sum.
-It answers the question of what do we expect to happen when there are more than one possible outcomes for some action we take.
+It answers the question of what do we expect to happen when there is more than one possible outcome for some action we take.
 To calculate expectation, we take each outcome and weight it by its corresponding probability of occurring.
 To find the expected utility of wagering for God, we multiply the probability that God exists by $\infty$ and add the result of multiplying the probability that God doesn't exist by $f_1$.
 This sum is $\infty$ so the expected utility of wagering for God is $\infty$.

 </details>
 <br>